CodeByKwakes/url-bookmark-app/README.md

 ## Monorep Structure

 The project is set up in a monorepo architecture.
-This allows developers to build and develop multiple applications and libraries and re-use and share code  them many times throughout the repo instead of duplicating code.
+This allows developers to build and develop multiple applications and libraries and re-use and share code many times throughout the code workspace instead of writing and duplicating code.
 It allows the developer to follow the separation of concerns rule

-The main structure of the repo is split into two parts
+The main structure of the workspace is split into two parts